Mufaddal19/Indian_Wordlist/README.md

 Intro:
-This repository hosts passwords collected from Indian Credential Leaks throoughout 2013-2022.
+This repository hosts passwords collected from Indian Credential Leaks.

 Why I stared this?